Tourism in Indonesia: Transportation

-Each of the larger Indonesian islands have at least one international airport.
-The biggest and the busiest airport in Indonesia, Soekarno-Hatta International Airport (IATA: CGK), located in Tangerang, is serving the national capital Greater Jakarta area.
-Followed by Juanda International Airport (IATA: SUB) in Surabaya, East Java as the second busiest airport in the country.
-There are five more international airports on Java, Yogyakarta International Airport (IATA: YIA) in Yogyakarta, Adisumarmo International Airport (IATA: SOC) in Solo, Central Java, Ahmad Yani International Airport (IATA: SRG) in Semarang, Central Java, and Husein Sastranegara International Airport (IATA: BDO) in Bandung, West Java.
-Kertajati International Airport was inaugurated in 2017 airport as gateway for West Java as well as for Central Java in Majalengka.
+Each of the larger Indonesian islands has at least one international airport.
+The biggest and the busiest airport in Indonesia is Soekarno-Hatta International Airport in Jakarta, followed by Juanda International Airport in Surabaya as the second busiest airport in the country.
+There are four more international airports in Java, Halim Perdanakusuma International Airport, Yogyakarta International Airport, Jenderal Ahmad Yani International Airport, and Kertajati International Airport.

-Bali, the tourism hotspot which is part of the Nusa Tenggara Islands, has the Ngurah Rai International Airport (IATA: DPS), which is the third busiest in Indonesia and one of the main entry points for foreign visitors.
-Lombok International Airport in the island of Lombok opened on 1 October 2011.
+Bali, the tourism hotspot, has the I Gusti Ngurah Rai International Airport, which is the third busiest in Indonesia and one of the main entry points for foreign visitors.

-There are nine international airport in Sumatra; Kualanamu International Airport in Medan, Sisingamangaraja XII International Airport in Siborong-Borong, North Sumatra, Sultan Mahmud Badaruddin II International Airport in Palembang, South Sumatra, Sultan Iskandar Muda International Airport in Banda Aceh, Aceh, Sultan Syarif Kasim II International Airport in Pekanbaru, Riau, Minangkabau International Airport in Padang, West Sumatra, H.A.S.
-Hanandjoeddin International Airport in Tanjung Pandan, Bangka Belitung, and Hang Nadim International Airport in Batam, Raja Haji Fisabilillah International Airport in Bintan, Riau Islands.
+There are seven international airports in Sumatra; Kualanamu International Airport in Medan, Sultan Iskandar Muda International Airport in Banda Aceh, Sultan Syarif Kasim II International Airport in Pekanbaru, Minangkabau International Airport in Padang, Sultan Mahmud Badaruddin II International Airport in Palembang, Hang Nadim International Airport in Batam, H.A.S.
+Hanandjoeddin International Airport in Tanjung Pandan.

-In Kalimantan, there are five international airport at Balikpapan, Banjarmasin, Pontianak, Samarinda, and Juwata International Airport, Tarakan.
-In Sulawesi, there are two international airports, located in Makassar and Manado.
-The Sultan Hasanuddin International Airport in Makassar, South Sulawesi, is a major hub serving central and eastern Indonesia is also the 4th busiest.
-Sam Ratulangi International Airport, also known as Manado International Airport, is located in North Sulawesi, 13 kilometres northeast of Manado.
-The airport is named after the Minahasan educator and independence hero Sam Ratulangi.
+In Kalimantan, there are three international airports, Supadio International Airport in Pontianak, Sultan Aji Muhammad Sulaiman Sepinggan International Airport in Balikpapan, and Syamsudin Noor International Airport in Banjarmasin.
+In Sulawesi, there are two international airports, Sam Ratulangi International Airport in Manado and Sultan Hasanuddin International Airport in Makassar, which is a major hub serving central and eastern Indonesia is also the 4th busiest.

-Other international airports in Indonesia include Domine Eduard Osok Airport in Sorong, West Papua, Sentani International Airport in Jayapura, Mopah International Airport in Merauke, Papua, El Tari International Airport in Kupang, East Nusa Tenggara.
+Other international airports in Indonesia include Sentani International Airport in Jayapura, Lombok International Airport in the island of Lombok, and Komodo International Airport in the island of Flores.